oasys-kit/shadow3/README.txt

   The use of Makefile is documented in its header.
-Basically: make           : builds shadow3 the main program make all       : builds shadow3, libraries, examples and API
+Basically: make           : builds shadow3 the main program make python    : builds shadow3 python API make all       : builds shadow3, libraries, examples and APIs

 5 Other info